Gogołowa

 Gogołowa is a village in the administrative district of Gmina Mszana, within Wodzisław County, Silesian Voivodeship, in southern Poland.
-It lies approximately 7 km north-east of Mszana, 11 km east of Wodzisław Śląski, and 40 km south-west of the regional capital Katowice.

 Climate

 In December, January, and February, winter temperatures are mostly low, around 0°C or slightly lower, while high temperatures range from approximately 0°C to 2°C.

 In summer (June, July, and August), high temperatures reach approximately 20°C to 25°C, while nighttime temperatures remain moderate, around 10°C to 15°C.

 In general, the climate is mild during the day in the summer, and cold to very cold at night in the winter.